 - Simultaneous submissions are OK, if you let us know as soon as your story is accepted elsewhere.

 - Please allow 6 to 9 weeks for our review and final response.
-We try to be faster, but we’re a new organization learning the ropes of editorial review.
+We try to be faster, but we have full-time day jobs and we can get overwhelmed.
 Feel free to query us at submissions@DreamForgeMagazine.com.

 - We will consider reprints if you can show that publication rights have reverted to you, the author.